TheSetox/kmp-sample-diagrams/README.md

-# kmp-diagram-samples
+# kmp-sample-diagrams

-Architecture Samples when using Kotlin Multiplatform.
+Sample diagrams when using Kotlin Multiplatform.

 # I. Adding KMP